INDUSTRIAL AND MONETARY SCENARIES

 1. Standard lectures

 3. (optional) “EuroScenari” (see above: Communication skills)

 Assessment methods and criteria

-Final exam: up to 20 pts for knowledge; up to 10 pts for judgement; up to 3 pts for communication skills.
+If, on the contrary, is possible to resume didactic activities in presence: the final exam(s) will be written (up to 20 pts for knowledge; up to 10 pts for judgement; up to 3 pts for communication skills)